cleverflow-ai/.github/profile/README.md

 Hello,

-I am writing to introduce **CLEVER°FLOW**, an Agentic, Event-driven Platform for the Automation of Operational Documents.
+I am writing to introduce **CLEVER°FLOW**, an Agentic, Event-driven Platform for automating Operational Documents.

 ### What is Operational Documentation?
 Operational documentation is the written documentation necessary to operate a business.
 Examples include onboarding processes, reclamation policies, and documentation of internal, technical knowledge for manufacturing or troubleshooting.